By Jessica Billig

 Faculty Peer Reviewed

-“Red Meat Kills.†“Red Meat a Ticket to Early Grave.†“A Hot Dog a Day Raises Risk of Dying.†Such were the headlines circulating in popular …
+“Red Meat Kills.†“Red Meat a Ticket to Early Grave.†“A Hot Dog a Day Raises Risk of Dying.†Such were the headlines circulating in …

 By Michael Crist